Your expert guide to planning an awesome 2 week Yucatán itinerary

 Day 3 – Hacienda experience

-✅ or, for a different type of hacienda experience, Hacienda Sotuta de Peon where you can take a tour around the only remaining working hacienda, learning about the history of Yucatán and its henequen past before enjoying your spa treatments, the incredible pool and traditional restaurant.
+✅ Hacienda Sotuta de Peon where you can take a tour around the only remaining working hacienda, learning about the history of Yucatán and its henequen past before enjoying your spa treatments, the incredible pool and traditional on-site restaurant.

-✅ Ex-hacienda Mucuyche focuses on the cenotes on site but a visit here includes a tour around the ruined hacienda, a swim in the two cenotes, and use of the pool.
+✅ Ex-hacienda Mucuyche – a day here includes a swim in the two very famous cenotes, a tour around the ruined hacienda, and use of the shallow pool.
 There is a casual restaurant on site.

 Recommended restaurants